Department: Clinical Science and Services

 Payne, R.C., Veenman, P & Wilson, A.M.
 (2005) The role of the extrinsic thoracic limb muscles in equine locomotion.
 J. Anat.
 206(2): 193-204

-Rachel runs the PGCert VetEd with Avril Senior.
-She teaches on the PGDip VetEd and suppervises MSc and RP2 students.
-She also contributes to professional studies teaching, particularly communication skills.
+Rachel is co-lead of the PGCert and PGDip VetEd and suppervises MSc and RP2 student projects.
+She also contributes to professional studies teaching in the undergraduate curriculum, particularly communication skills.

 Top of page